 The best way to fight colon cancer is to prevent it in the first place.
-At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, are experts in detecting colon cancer early.
+At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD and Moushumi Sanghavi, MD, are experts in detecting colon cancer early.
 To get a colon cancer screening, click or call to schedule an appointment today.

 Starting at age 50, men and women should get screened for colon cancer about once every 10 years.
 Screenings can detect growths called polyps, which are sometimes precancerous.
 Your doctor can remove polyps to prevent them from becoming cancerous.

 It takes polyps 10-15 years to become cancerous, which is why a colonoscopy once every 10 years is usually sufficient.
 There is no way to determine if a polyp is precancerous or benign while it’s inside your body, so the safest approach is to remove them.